viamrobotics/docs/docs/product-overviews/data-management.md

 Once data is synchronized to the cloud, it is deleted from the robot, allowing for a data flywheel of continuous capture without running out of memory.

-You can find detailed information in the [data management service documentation](../../services/data-management/).
+You can find detailed information in the [data management service](../../services/data-management/) documentation.

 ## Viewing Data in Viam's Data Platform

-After the data management service synchronizes the data to Viam's data platform, you can view it in the Viam app.
-Refer to [Data Management](https://app.viam.com/data) for more information.
+After the data management service synchronizes the uploaded data in Viam, you can view it within the Viam app.
+Refer to [Data Management](https://app.viam.com/data) for further information.

 Image (e.g, jpeg and png) data is viewable in the **Images** tab, files and any other binary (e.g, point cloud data) is viewable in the **Files** tab, and tabular sensor (e.g, gantry position) counts are viewable the **Sensors** tab.